 Cut Through Caulk

 Most tub spouts won’t come off simply by pulling (nor should they).
 First, you’ll want to take a sharp tool, like a scraper tool or a razor blade, and firmly score it between the spout and the wall.
 The caulk will break up as you continue to scrape.
 After a few scores around the spout, try twisting the tub spout.
-If it twists easily, continue twisting, and eventually the tub spout should come off of the after twisting for approximately a minute.
+If it twists easily, continue twisting, and eventually the tub spout should come off after twisting for approximately a minute.

 Verify Set Screw Configuration